seanko16/cybersecurity-portfolio/TryHackMe/File-and-Hash-Threat-Intel.md

 ## Takeaways

-- **Validate and hash files:** Ensure you have the correct binaries and generate hashes for investigations.
+- Validation and hashing of files is essential to ensure accurate analysis.
-- **Check paths and filenames:** Unusual locations, double extensions, high-entropy names, or system impersonation often indicate malware.
+- File paths and filenames provide important context; unusual locations, double extensions, high-entropy names, and system impersonation can indicate malware.
-- **Use sandboxes:** Safely observe file behavior and extract IOCs.
+- Sandboxes allow safe observation of file behavior and extraction of IOCs.
-- **Leverage multiple sources:** Correlate intelligence from VirusTotal, MalwareBazaar, and Hybrid-Analysis.
+- Correlating information from multiple intelligence sources, such as VirusTotal, MalwareBazaar, and Hybrid-Analysis, improves analysis.
-- **Train employees:** Regular phishing and suspicious file awareness is essential.
+- Employee awareness of phishing and suspicious files is critical for security.
-- **Watch for evasion:** Malware may try to detect analysis environments.
+- Malware may use sandbox evasion techniques, which should be considered during analysis.